Showing posts with label Trump. Show all posts

 I felt sad because so many of the people who share the U.S. with me are coming undone.
 Too many hate each other.
 Too many are afraid.
 Too many had great expectations and now are caught like cattle in the crossfire.

-And when it comes to politics, everyone is cattle either all the time or part of the time; we just don't all know it.
+And when it comes to politics, everyone is cattle, either all the time or part of the time; we just don't all know it.

 Cattle, for our purposes, are the innocents, the voiceless, the held back, the poor, the easy to manipulate, the under-educated, and the powerful.
 The word is not necessarily a slam.

-During the Obama administration, calves stepped, cautious and blinking, into the light, thinking their world might be safer.
+Some cattle are calves: At the start of the Obama administration, calves stepped into the light, cautious and blinking, hopeful that their world was now safer.
 They are the undocumented, fleeing treacherous homelands.
-They are the LGBTQIA community, victimized in disproportionate levels of gender-based or homophobic violence.
-They are the working poor scrambling to live on a less than livable wage.
+They are the LGBTQIA-plus community, victimized in disproportionate levels of gender-based or homophobic violence.
+They are the working poor, scrambling to live on less than livable wages.
 They are a lot of other people.
 Calves are anyone who is unfairly vulnerable.

-Cows are underrepresented, marginalized, and economically disadvantaged people, many of them women, and sometimes they overlap with the calves.
+Cows are underrepresented, underestimated, marginalized, and economically disadvantaged people, many of them women, and sometimes they overlap with the calves.
 The over-simplified reason most cows are held back is because that's what happens when unscrupulous bulls are in charge.
 People of color, indigenous people, people who lack access to the internet, college educations, and quality healthcare free of bias, are pushed down, trampled, and left behind.

 Everybody knows the dice are loaded